mnieznaj/job-offers-tracker/README.md

 The Backend is currently setup for local development with proxy set for front-back connection (setting up CORS not knowing earlier that smth like this exist was a nightmare, but I managed to make it work ^^).

 To start frontend - type "npm start" in frontend destination folder.
-To start backend - type "nodemon server" in backend/fake_api destination folder.
+To start backend - type "nodemon server" in backend destination folder.
+It allows you to register a user, log in, add, edit and remove offers. !REMEMBER TO ADD YOUR OWN DATABASE!

+Fake API backend version allows, to only log in and access the data.
+It was prepared only for live demonastration purposes.